cbpeterson/Linked_precision_matrices/README.md

 The following scripts can be run in the order given to reproduce the results for the comparison of methods in Section 5 (Simulation study).
 The working directory should be set to the top level directory within this project.

-- `Set_up_precision_matrices.m`.
+- `Set_up_precision_matrices.R`.
 This script constructs and saves the precision matrix for each of the three graphs considered.

 - `Simulate_data.m`.
 Given the precision matrices for each group, this script generates and saves 25 simulated data sets.